Bath Road │12 previous / next │main map / bath road map

 139 Bath Road (formerly Everton House)

-Amongst the pill making devices and powder funnels that the chemist used was a piece of equipment that the chemist used for the dentistry side of the business.
-Several people can recall having teeth pulled in the back room – not a pleasant thought!
 During the 1960s Mr H C Robinson was the chemist here.
-A keen cricketer he played for Gloucestershire Gypsies at one time.
-Late in 1974 Mr I G Pratt ran the business and was here until his retirement in August 1997.
-The business was then taken over by the same group that owned the Leckhampton Pharmacy and in November that year changed to the College Pharmacy named after nearby Cheltenham College.
-It is not the first time there has been a College Pharmacy in Bath Road.
-During the early part of the 20th century there was a chemists with such a name near to the corner of St Luke’s Road.
-Researcher: Marilyn West.
+A keen cricketer, he played for Gloucestershire Gypsies at one time.
+In 1974 Mr I G Pratt ran the business and was here until his retirement in August 1997.
+The shop was then taken over by the company that owned the Leckhampton Pharmacy and in November 1997 the name was changed to the College Pharmacy, named after nearby Cheltenham College.
+In the late 19th and early 20th century there had been another, different, College Pharmacy owned by the Thomas Brothers, near the corner of St Luke’s Road and Bath Road.

 |